vavrajan/STBS/README.md

 `find_most_influential_speeches` function from `influential_speeches`.
 For `hein-daily` data we decided to first select a batch (of `batch_size`) of documents with the highest posterior mean of thetas (`shp / rte`) for each topic separately.
-Then, `num_top_speeches` documents with the highest log-likelihood-ratio-like test stastistic are saved into `txts` subdirectory as the most influential speeches for the topic.
+Then, `num_top_speeches` documents with the highest log-likelihood-ratio-like test statistic are saved into `txts` subdirectory as the most influential speeches for the topic.

 Some post-analysis has to be performed by external `.py` or `.R` scripts.